This call for participants is a preliminary draft and has not been finalized. However, you can sign up to receive updates here.

 🔗 Call for Participants

-We are looking to recruit five to ten early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2020.
+We are looking to at least eight early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2021.

 The goal of the workshop is four-fold:

 - to catalyze effective science communication and science pedagogy by helping participants develop the know-how to showcase their research through interactive web applications,

 - to jumpstart software development on web framework and core digital evolution tools in support of the next version of the Avida-ED scientific and educational software, and

 - to yield software that broadly enriches the digital evolution, scientific, education, and open-source communities.